ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: pre}

   Using the Windows Explorer action for creating the zip file results in an incorrect structure.
-OpenWhisk zip actions must have `package.json` at the root of the zip, while Windows Explorer places it inside a nested folder.
+OpenWhisk zip Actions must have `package.json` at the root of the zip, while Windows Explorer places it inside a nested folder.
 The safest option is to use the command line `zip` command.
   {: tip}

 3. Create the action: